mapaction/mapactionpy_controller/README.md

 **CrashMoveFolder** : A object the describes the CrashMoveFolder and its contents.
 There should be no need to hardcode any path (absolute or relevate) to anywhere in a crash move folder
 **Event** : This decribes the real-world humanitarian event to which the Crash Move Folder cooresponds.

-(Note1:) The nmae `Event` matches the naming of the equivilent concept on the Map & Data Respository (see https://github.com/mapaction/ckanext-mapactionevent).
+(**Note1:**) The name `Event` matches the naming of the equivilent concept on the Map & Data Respository (see https://github.com/mapaction/ckanext-mapactionevent).
 However it is rather too generic in this context.
 A more decriptive name for this class would be helpful.

-(Note2: in the MapExportTool the information within the CrashMoveFolder and Event used to be encapsulated in the operational_config.xml file.
+(**Note2**: in the MapExportTool the information within the CrashMoveFolder and Event used to be encapsulated in the operational_config.xml file.
 This mixed _state_ about the event/emergency and _configuration_ about the local paths to and within the crash move folder.  )

 Using the Data Serach tool from the commandline